IIT JEE Preparation Tips 2026 by Toppers - Check Here

 IIT JEE Main Toppers' Tip 2- There is no substitute for hard work

-Everybody has probably heard the phrase There is no shortcut to fame umpteen number of times, but still some of us don’t give up looking for miracles to happen.
-The problem though with hinging one’s success on miracles, especially when it comes to JEE Main, is the national-level exam is known as a reliable bubble-buster.
+Everybody has probably heard the phrase There is no shortcut to fame umpteen times, but still some of us don’t give up looking for miracles to happen.
+The problem, though, with hinging one’s success on miracles, especially when it comes to JEE Main, is that the national-level exam is known as a reliable bubble-buster.
 Don’t work hard but rely on some supernatural hand to carry you through, and you are going to be disappointed.
 Echoing similar sentiments, Koushal Reddy (100 Percentile in JEE Main January 2020), said that hard work, determination, and perseverance helped in attaining good marks.

 IIT JEE Main Toppers' Tip 3- Start early

-A common trait observed among JEE Main toppers is they tend to start their preparation for the examination early.
-Bhogi Suraj and Hemant Kumar in fact started their preparation as early as in class IX and VIII respectively.
-One advantage of starting early is you will have enough time at your disposal to comprehensively tackle each and every topic.
-Also, if you start as early as Hemant or Bhogi Suraj, you are most likely to have a very strong foundation, and consequently won’t be spending precious time grappling with a concept trying to understand what it means.
-Consequently, a major chunk of the time can be dedicated to practicing different types of problems.
-JEE Main January 2020 topper Parth Dwivedi (100 Percentile) also commenced his preparation process from 11th standard which led to his success in the examination.
+A common trait observed among JEE Main toppers is that they tend to start their preparation for the examination early.
+Bhogi Suraj and Hemant Kumar, in fact, started their preparation as early as class IX and VIII, respectively.
+One advantage of starting early is that you will have enough time at your disposal to comprehensively tackle each and every topic.
+Also, if you start as early as Hemant or Bhogi Suraj, you are most likely to have a very strong foundation, and consequently won’t be spending precious time grappling with a concept, trying to understand what it means.
+Consequently, a major chunk of the time can be dedicated to practising different types of problems.
+JEE Main January 2020 topper Parth Dwivedi (100 Percentile) also commenced his preparation process from the 11th standard, which led to his success in the examination.

 Also Read- JEE Main Syllabus